South Street Seaport: 1979–1985: Development and opening

-In September 1979, the Rouse Company, the New York State Urban Development Corporation, the New York City government, and the South Street Seaport Museum tentatively agreed on a plan to redevelop the South Street Seaport.
-The project was likened to Harborplace in Baltimore and Faneuil Hall in Boston, which Rouse had previously completed.
+In September 1979, The Rouse Company, the New York State Urban Development Corporation, the New York City government, and the South Street Seaport Museum tentatively agreed on a plan to redevelop the South Street Seaport.
+The project was likened to Harborplace in Baltimore which was under construction at the time, and Faneuil Hall Marketplace in Boston, which Rouse had previously completed in 1976.

 Subsequently, in June 1980, the New York City Board of Estimate gave city officials permission to request a $28 million federal grant for the redevelopment.
 The Board of Estimate approved the commercial-district plan that November, despite concerns over substantial rent increases and a lack of public access.
 At the time, it was expected to cost about $203 million or $211 million and create 4,600 jobs.
 Key components of the proposal included a 242000 ft2 commercial, hotel, and office building, as well as a new Fulton Market building covering 60,000 ft2.
-That December the United States Department of Housing and Urban Development approved a $20,45 million grant for the project.
+That December the United States Department of Housing and Urban Development approved a $20.45 million grant for the project.

 Though some local business owners had concerns that they would be forced out due to rent increases, Kenneth Schuman, the New York City Commissioner for Economic Development, said the project "would allow New Yorkers to rediscover the long-obliterated, but historic, link between the city and its waterfront".
 Developers began converting two buildings in the Seaport district into residential structures in 1981, and the Board of Estimate gave final approval to the project that October.
 By that year, the Seaport Museum had spent $9 million on ship restoration in the preceding twelve years.
 Seaport Museum subsidiary South Street Seaport Corporation took a 99-year lease on the site in 1982 and became the Fulton Market's landlord.
 Also in 1982, the museum acquired 285 mid-20th-century Van Ryper ship models and archival materials from Charles King Van Riper's son, Anthony K. Van Riper.